 One of my favorite natural skincare routines over the years has been facial steams.
 Doing a facial steam is something that I admittedly haven’t done in a while, but it used to be one of my favorite Saturday night self-care rituals.
 My older sisters taught me how to do facial steams back when we were teenagers, and I am getting back into steaming as a way to help with healthy aging.

 Facial steaming is a great way to improve circulation to your skin and it helps to remove impurities from your pores.
 It’s such a natural and healthy way to take care of our skin.
 No chemicals or harsh scrubs!
 It’s something that I am going to pass on to my daughter as well so she can take the time to appreciate and care for her skin as she moves into the teen years.

 Not only does facial steaming help your skin, it also helps with sinus and bronchial congestion by moistening those tissues and loosening congestion.
 This is a great thing to do a couple times a week during cold and flu season!
 My son is starting to do this to help with his dry sinuses during the dry winter months.

-Steps for a facial steam:
+Steps for a DIY at-home facial steam

 - Wash your face and neck